-- 1 From your Windows desktop, right click to view the Windows desktop menu, then click Properties > Settings > Advanced and then the NVIDIA GPU tab. - 2 From the NVIDIA menu, click the nView Display Setting option. - 3 From the nView Modes list, select Clone and click Apply.
+- 1 From your Windows desktop, right click to view the Windows desktop menu, then click Properties > Settings > Advanced and then the NVIDIA GPU tab. - 2 From the NVIDIA menu, click the nView Display Settings option. - 3 From the nView Modes list, select Clone and click Apply.

 Note: If you just switched to Clone from Dualview, you'll need to follow the prompts to restart your computer.
-Then, when you have returned to your desktop, go to the nView Display Setting page and select Clone from the nView Modes list and click Apply.
+Then, when you have returned to your desktop, go to the nView Display Settings page and select Clone from the nView Modes list and click Apply.

-4 From the nView Display Setting page, right click display image (i.e., 1a or 1b) to display the pop-up menu and click Change Resolution (Figure 4.16).
+From the nView Display Settings page, right click display image (i.e., 1a or 1b) to display the pop-up menu and click Change Resolution (Figure 4.16).
+The Screen Resolution & Refresh Rates page appears, as shown in Figure 4.17.